 Inside our advocacy

 The IRC’s advocacy leverages our work on the ground and our expert knowledge informed by research and practice to ensure refugees and other displaced people have what they need not only to survive, but to rebuild and thrive in new communities.
+We mobilize to shift the agenda in the United States, Europe and around the globe on behalf of people affected by crisis.

 Promoting U.S. refugee resettlement and asylum

 The U.S. has a long history of providing welcome to those needing safety.
 For decades, life-saving protection for refugees has been possible through the U.S. resettlement program and asylum.
 Today, we see these pathways to safety for those who have fled persecution and violence coming under attack, leaving some of the world’s most vulnerable people behind.
 Every day, our team is hard at work advocating for solutions for refugees, asylum seekers, asylees, Temporary Protected Status recipients, DREAMers and other marginalized people worldwide.
+Learn more about our work.

 Protecting and aiding civilians in conflict

 In conflicts around the world, the targeting of civilians and their homes, schools, hospitals and other infrastructure has become routine.
 People are cut off from food, water and lifesaving assistance.
 The IRC advocates with global leaders for actions that uphold the laws of war, protect civilians in conflict, hold violators to account and allow humanitarian organizations to have greater access to people in need.
+Learn more about work.

 Transforming aid to meet changing needs

 In 2018, less than 3 percent of refugees went home.
 The vast majority struggle to get by in countries unable to meet their needs.
 Most relief efforts are focused on food, shelter and basic health care—but refugees also require education and livelihoods opportunities if they are to rebuild their lives.
 The IRC strives for “better aid” that delivers assistance more effectively, efficiently and sustainably.
+Learn more about how we're working to modernize the global response to the refugee crisis and improve outcomes for people caught in crisis.

 Latest reports and resources

 The IRC advocates for resettlement of the most vulnerable refugees, protection of rights to asylum, commitments to international humanitarian law, and appropriate financing and policy to respond to the evolving needs of people in crisis.
-Read more about the issues we’re working on.